The School Board

 Click here to download The School’s Constitution

-We welcome applications for voting membership of Shearwater, The Mullumbimby Steiner School Limited (the non profit company that operates the school) from parents and guardians of current students, current staff members and other active supporters of the school.
+Applications for membership of Shearwater, The Mullumbimby Steiner School Limited (the non profit company that operates the school) are welcome from parents and guardians of current students, current staff members and other active supporters of the school.

 The College of Teachers